PatyRey/100Devs/TechCrunch/README.md

-HTML file Demo for the TechCrunch homepage website
+HTML Demo for the TechCrunch homepage website